haoyang9804/HirGen-artifact/README.md

 ```

 3. Now you have C++ compiler(s).
 And you also need to have `cmake`.
 You can either install it following this [line](https://cmake.org/install/) if you do not have root priviledges, or following the instruction `sudo apt install cmake`.

+4. Last, you need at least to install [LLVM](https://llvm.org/docs/GettingStarted.html) for TVM to generate executable codes.

 The step-by-step instructions below are used to build the HirGen executable and execute it.